ctkelley/NotebookSIAMFANL/README.md

       1. Put your config diectory back in there.

    4. Reinstall ALL YOUR PACKAGES!
 That is a real pain, but has never failed to fix the problem for me.

+See the tale of woe at https://discourse.julialang.org/t/ijulia-do-not-run/45409/10 , where this seems to have happened to someone else.

 ## Support